LinuxAtDuke/Intro-To-Docker/README.md

   * Map port 8081 of your host VM to port 80 in the container
   * Mount ~/grumpy of your host VM as /var/www/html/grumpy
   * Name your new container "my_grumpy_cat"
-  * Override the CMD line in the Dockerfile, and tell the contianer to run "/bin/bash" instead
+  * Override the CMD line in the Dockerfile, and tell the container to run "/bin/bash" instead
 2. What happend when you ran your contianer?
 3. Inside the container, start the webserver: `/usr/sbin/httpd &`
 4. Use a new command: CTRL+p CTRL+q (Control p, control q) to detach from your container, leaving it running.